 Cambridge is a small , bustling city with plenty to see and do.
 However, in the city, parking can be a little costly.
+This is a consideration for those travelling to the city by car, or who opt to book a car or hire a van in Cambridge.
 Here are the main sites in Cambridge and also some lower cost options of where to park and how to get in to the city.
 Prices shown are for peak hours (8am-7pm Mon-Fri) but many of the car parks also have alternative tariffs for off-peak and weekend parking.

 Corn Exchange Street, Cambridge CB2 3QF

 The Grand Arcade is the most central car park for the city centre and has 709 spaces.
 It is situated in the shopping centre so perfect for some retail therapy.
 Open 24 hours, 7 days a week, with peak prices at £3 for 1 hour, rising to £23 for over 5 hours parking.
 Evening and overnight parking is charged at £1.20 per hour.

 Queen Anne car park is a short walk from the city centre, has 375 spaces, and is open 24 hours, 7 days a week.
 Peak prices are £2.10 (1 hour)-£13.50 (over 5 hours) per day, evening and overnight parking is charged at 80p per hour.

 The Grafton Centre (East and West):